George S. Richardson (engineer): Engineering career

 After a stint with the Wyoming Department of Highways and time on the faculty of the University of Pennsylvania, Richardson moved to Pittsburgh in 1922 to work for the American Bridge Company before he joined the Allegheny County Department of Public Works in 1924, where he went on to rise to be assistant chief engineer by the time he left in 1937.

 Richardson, Gordon & Associates

 In 1939 he founded his own firm, as George S. Richardson, Consulting Engineer; after taking on partners, the firm was renamed to Richardson, Gordon & Associates in 1955.
 It has been involved in the planning and design of many major highway projects across the United States.
 In the 1980s, the company was acquired by international architectural and engineering conglomerate HDR, Inc.

 Among other notable work, the firm created the erection process and custom equipment used to put up the Eero Saarinen-designed Saint Louis Gateway Arch.

-Richardson retired in 1973 and moved from Pittsburgh in 1975, splitting time between homes in Tucson, Arizona and Coloardo Springs, Colorado.
+Richardson retired in 1973 and moved from Pittsburgh in 1975, splitting time between homes in Tucson, Arizona and Colorado Springs, Colorado.
 He died of a heart attack at the age of 92 at his home in Colorado and was buried in Waterford, Pennsylvania.